 Sec.
-2-74. - Special meetings.
+2-74.
+Special, emergency and workshop meetings.

-- (a) Generally.
-A special meeting of city council may be called by the mayor, or in his absence by the vice-mayor, or by any four members of the council, upon 24 hours' notice in writing, signed by the persons calling the meeting and stating the date and hour of the meeting and the purpose thereof; and no business shall be transacted thereat except such as is stated in such notice.
+- (a) Special meetings Generally.
+A special meeting of city council may be called by the mayor, or in his absence by the vice-mayor, or by any four members of the council, upon 24 hours' notice verbally or in writing, signed by the persons calling the meeting and stating the date and hour of the meeting and the purpose thereof; and no business shall be transacted thereat except such as is stated in such notice.
 Every notice of a special meeting shall be prepared by the city clerk and posted at City Hall in a prominent place.
 The city clerk or his designee shall notify each member of the council by telephone and/or email. - (b) Emergency meetings.
+An emergency meeting of city council may only be called by the city manager when upon the judgment and belief of the city manager appropriate exigent circumstances exist which require the calling of an emergency meeting. - (1) Notwithstanding the foregoing, city council members may contact the City Manager to discuss the need for the calling of an emergency meeting. - (2) If the city manager calls an emergency meeting, the city clerk shall immediately inform the city council of the time of the meeting and thereafter make every reasonable effort to provide notice of the meeting to the public.
 Whenever an emergency exists which requires immediate action by city council, a special meeting may be called at any time, as provided for in subsection (a) of this section, by notifying the city clerk, who shall cause a meeting to be called on short notice for the emergency purpose and for that purpose only.
 If, after exercising due diligence, the city clerk is unable to give notice of such emergency meeting to the mayor and each councilmember, such failure shall not affect the legality of the meeting if a quorum is in attendance.
 A written waiver of notice of the time and purpose thereof, signed by all members present, shall be made a part of the official record of the meeting. - (c) Workshop meetings.
 Workshop meetings may be called to informally discuss matters relating to city business.
 No formal action shall be taken at a workshop meeting.
 However, items on which there is a consensus may be placed on a future agenda of a council meeting.

 Notice of workshop meetings shall be posted at least 24 hours in advance at City Hall and on the city's website.